cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 ### Puerto Rico

-JHU does not report Puerto Rico deaths at the municipal level, instead reporting them in the "Unassigned" category.
-We map this to megaFIPS 72000 and provide uses this information when reporting deaths at the state level.
+JHU does not report Puerto Rico deaths at the municipal level, but instead reports the numbers for the whole Commonwealth in the "Unassigned" category.
+We map this JHU UID to megaFIPS 72000 and use this information when reporting deaths at the state level.

 ### Utah